tevaughan/units/README.md

 The user need not use class `dimval` directly.

-- Because `dimval` is a literal type, an instance can be a constant expresion (whose value is known at compile-time).
+- Because `dimval` is a literal type, an instance can be a constant expression (whose value is known at compile-time).

 - In the vnix::units library, many a standard unit (such as vnix::units::m for